History of Andhra Pradesh: Capitals of Andhra Pradesh

 Amaravati is the legislative capital and the de facto seat of government of Andhra Pradesh.
-The city is located on the banks of the Krishna River in Guntur District.
+The city is located on the banks of the Krishna River in Guntur district.
 Built on the southern banks of the Krishna River in the Guntur district, it was selected because it was close to the geographical center of the state.

-Amaravati was founded by former Andhra Pradesh Chief Minister N. Chandrababu Naidu in 2014 as the Greenfield administrative capital city of the Andhra Pradesh state, and its foundation stone was laid at Uddandarayunipalem by the Prime Minister of India, Narendra Modi on 22 October 2015.The office of the Chief Minister of Andhra Pradesh has operated from Velagapudi since April 2016.
+Amaravati was founded by Andhra Pradesh Chief Minister N. Chandrababu Naidu in 2014 as the Greenfield administrative capital city of the Andhra Pradesh state, and its foundation stone was laid at Uddandarayunipalem by the Prime Minister of India, Narendra Modi on 22 October 2015.The office of the Chief Minister of Andhra Pradesh has operated from Velagapudi since April 2016.
 The Andhra Pradesh Legislature remained in Hyderabad until March 2017, when it relocated to newly constructed interim legislative buildings in Velagapudi.